top of page

 At fully build-out, the charter includes multiple micro-school sites, each with its own address and 1-2 classrooms.
 Since micro-school sites don't benefit from scale, they share "back office" and specialized student supports.
 Below is an example of what a Wildflower charter school might look like at full build out.
 Notice the 5 micro-schools (in green) and the shared centralized charter supports (in blue):

-Charter School Grant (CSP) Recipients, 2023-24
+Charter School Grant (CSP) Recipients

-We are proud to share that Wildflower Schools was a recipient of the and is expanding access to public Montessori education through our Charter Schools.
-Below is a list of Wildflower schools that are slated to receive CSP funds for 2023-24 School Year.
+We are proud to share that Wildflower Schools was a recipient of the 2023-24 Charter School Program grant for the Replication and Expansion of High-Quality Charter Schools.
 Over the next 5 years, we plan to grow into 7 charter schools and expand into 1 high school site.
-For the FY2024-205 grant year, the Wildflower Foundation anticipates granting planning funds to four charter schools before they secure a facility.
+Here is the link to the FY 2023 CMO Seeds to Flower Federal Grant, and the Award Number is S282M23005.

 Wildflower Montessori Public Schools of Colorado (WMPSC) Aurora